ONLYOFFICE/docspace-plugins/README.md

-# ONLYOFFICE docspace-plugin
+# ONLYOFFICE docspace plugin sdk

 ## Overview

-ONLYOFFICE docspace-plugin is a npm package based on typescript engines which provides interfaces to create your own docspace embed plugin
+ONLYOFFICE docspace plugin sdk is a npm package based on typescript engines which provides interfaces to create your own docspace embed plugin

 ## Functionality